text/td/README.md

 Sunday, December 13, 2020
 ```

-Activity is reported by executing `td` command with non-flag arguments.
+Activity is reported by executing `td start` command following by non-flag arguments.
 Non-flag arguments are used as activity text.

 ```zsh
 % td start putting together README.md